Soviet submarine K-22

 K-22 was one of a dozen double-hulled K-class submarine cruisers built for the Soviet Navy during the late 1930s.
-Commissioned in 1940 into the Baltic Fleet, she did not make any war patrols immediately after the Axis powers invaded the Soviet Union in June 1941 (Operation Barbarossa).
-The boat was transferred to the Northern Fleet in late 1941.
-K-22 made a total of eight war patrols, including one minelaying mission, before her loss in 1943.
+Commissioned in 1940 into the Baltic Fleet and commanded by Viktor Nikolaevich Kotel'nikov, she did not conduct any war patrols in the Baltic Sea immediately after the Axis powers invaded the Soviet Union in June 1941 (Operation Barbarossa).
+The boat transferred to the Northern Fleet in late 1941.
+K-22 carried out a total of eight war patrols, including one minelaying mission, before her loss in 1943.

 Design and description

 Despite the unsuccessful built in the early 1930s, the Soviet Navy still dreamed of cruiser submarines capable of attacking enemy ships far from Soviet territory.
 In 1936 it received approval to build them with the addition of minelaying capability (Project 41).
 The boats displaced 1490 t surfaced and 2104 t submerged.
 They had an overall length of 97.7 m, a beam of 7.4 m, and a draft of 4.5 m at full load.
 The boats had a maximum operating depth of 80 m.
 Their crew numbered 66 officers and crewmen.

 For surface running, the K-class boats were powered by a pair of 9DKR diesel engines, one per propeller shaft.
 The engines produced a total of 8400 PS, enough to give them a speed of 21 kn.
 When submerged each shaft was driven by a PG11 1200 PS electric motor for 10.3 kn.
 The boats had a surface endurance of 7500 nmi at 10.3 kn and 176 nmi at 3.1 kn submerged.

 They were armed with six 533 mm torpedo tubes in the bow and four were in the stern, two internal and two external.
 They carried a dozen reloads.
 A dual-purpose minelaying/ballast tank was located under the conning tower that housed 20 chutes for EP-36 mines which also served as outlets for the ballast tank's Kingston valves.
 This arrangement proved problematic as this was the location of the greatest structural loads in the hull and the mines were sometimes pinched in the chutes as the hull flexed.
 Another issue was that the chutes would sometimes jam when debris was drawn in with ballast water.
 The boats were also equipped with a pair of 100 mm B-24PL deck guns fore and aft on the conning tower and a pair of 45 mm 21-K guns above them.